scottmk/ti4-reference/snippets/planets/te/custodia-vigilia.md

 While you control Mecatol Rex, it gains <span style="font-variant:small-caps;">Space Cannon 5</span> and <span style="font-variant:small-caps;">Production 3</span>.

-Gain 2 command tokens when another player gains a Victory Point using the second clause of "Imperial."
+Gain 2 command tokens when another player gains a victory point using the second clause of "Imperial."

 ---